 While extractions seem like one of the more straightforward procedures in the practice of dentistry, they really are not.
 A lot of evaluation and decision making goes into determining whether a tooth should be extracted or and how.
-While this decision is entirely for the patient to make, here at Elliott Dentistry, it is our duty to ensure that we provide all the required information to assist you in making the right decision.
+While this decision is entirely for the patient to make, here at Elliott Dentistry, it is our duty to ensure that we provide all the required information to assist you in making the right dental health decision.

 Once the decision has been made, the rest of the process is simple enough for our experts.
 The area where the tooth is located is simply numbed, and the tooth is then extracted.
 The patient will not experience a lot of pain at the time of the extraction, but as the influence of anesthesia wears out after an hour or two, they might experience manageable pain.